atom/atom-languageclient/README.md

 | textDocument/didOpen            | Send on open                  |
 | textDocument/didSave            | Send on save                  |
 | textDocument/didClose           | Send on close                 |

-<sup>1</sup> Nuclide Datatips requires React which would force all LSP package authors to ship React.
-LSP actually exposes markdown.
-We should consider a pop-up UI that handles markdown and ship in core.

 ## Developing packages